KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * contains

-    * Returns `true` if [element](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/contains.html#kotlin.collections$contains(kotlin.LongArray,%20kotlin.Long)/element) is found in the array.
+    * Returns `true` if element is found in the array.

 * contentEquals